-How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
 On the 2023 Math CAASPP assessments Socioeconomically Disadvantaged students scored 106.1 below standard and English learners scored 121.2 points below standard.
 These student groups need data-based differentiated instruction to make academic progress.
 Scope: LEA-wide Disadvantaged students and English learners for increased progress monitoring, but will benefit all students, so it is being provided on an LEA-wide basis.
-2.5 Action: ELA MTSS Framework Implementation Need: On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
+2.3 Action: Assessments & Data Analysis Need: On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
+On the 2023 Math CAASPP assessments Socioeconomically Disadvantaged students scored 106.1 below standard and English learners scored 121.2 points below standard.
 These student groups need data-based differentiated instruction to make academic progress.
-Scope: LEA-wide This action provides additional staffing to support implementation of the Multi-Tiered System of Supports specific to English Language Arts.
+This action provides additional staffing to administer assessments and conduct data analysis with teachers to support the development of differentiated instructional plans.
 This action is designed to meet the needs of Socioeconomically Disadvantaged students and English learners for increased progress monitoring, but will benefit all students, so it is being provided on an LEA-wide basis.
-2.6 Distance from standard on the ELA CAASPP for EL and SED subgroups 2.8 Action: Strengthen Instruction This action provides additional staffing and external professional development providers to ensure teachers have the strategies to plan Distance from standard on the ELA and Math
+2.6 & 2.7 Distance from standard on the ELA and Math CAASPP for EL and SED Subgroups